dhananjay1405/tally-database-loader/README.md

 **rate:** Rate type of data (is always positive)<br>
 **custom:** Any custom expression in TDL format

+### JSON
+Utility also supports extraction collections and then loading them into database.
+In that scenarion, kindly use file **tally-export-config.json** in the definition settings.

 <br><br>

 ## Logs
 Utility creates log of import specifying how many rows in each tables were loaded.
 This log can be found in **import-log.txt** file.
 If any error occurs, then details of error(s) are logged in **error-log.txt** file